 Over the last several years, making fermented foods has become a huge part of my routine.
 I like to have several choices of cultured foods in the fridge at all times.
 Spicy carrots and salsa are two of our other favorites.

 I’ve wanted to try making Kimchi for a long time, but was always intimidated for some reason.
 It turns out that there is absolutely no reason to be intimidated by making homemade kimchi – it’s incredibly easy!

-One of the best things is I know that I'm providing my family with a healthy, probiotic-rich condiment that can be eaten with a variety of different meals – not just Korean food!
-The kids absolutely love it.
+One of the best things is I know that I’m providing my family with a healthy, probiotic-rich condiment that can be eaten with a variety of different meals – not just Korean food!
+My kids absolutely love it too.

 - 1/4 cup sea salt

 - 1/2 pound daikon radish peeled and sliced into thin matchsticks

 - 6 scallions sliced into 1-inch pieces

 - 3 tablespoon minced garlic

 - 3 tablespoons Korean Gochugaru Red Pepper Flakes

 - Quarter your Napa cabbage lengthwise, then remove the core.
 Slice each quarter into 2-inch strips.